CoderOneHQ/ultimate-volleyball/.github/ISSUE_TEMPLATE/agent-submission.md

 ## Submission name:

 ## Link to submission:
 (Please provide a link to a Repo containing to the `.onnx` model for your submission.
-Alternatively, submit your [model file directly here](https://bit.ly/ult-volleyball).)

 ## Other details:
 (Anything else about the implementation / training you'd like to share)